 The University is interested in resolving problems at the lowest level.
 This is most likely accomplished when problems are reported early.
 The University recognizes that any employee may be approached by coworkers, students seeking advice in difficult circumstances, or third parties on behalf of someone else.
 These individuals may be seeking information and not necessarily wanting to file a complaint.
 If the faculty or staff member wants to keep the matter confidential, the individual raising the concern should be reminded of the on-campus confidential resources the University provides: the Employee Assistance and Wellness office, Lab School 185 (559-278-4357).
-Staff in this office are trained to advise potential complainants on conflict resolution skills, the complaint process and how they might proceed.
+Student assistants seeking a confidential on-campus resource to discuss an incident may contact University Health & Psychological Services at the Student Health Center, (559) 278-2734.
+Staff in this both of these offices are trained to advise potential complainants on conflict resolution skills, the complaint process and how they might proceed.
 They can also teach coping skills.
 These services are provided by licensed counselors and certified consultants in a strictly confidential manner.